omatamix/session-lock/README.md

 ## Contributing

 All contributions are welcome!
-If you wish to contribute, create an issue first so that your feature, problem or question can be discussed.
+If you wish to contribute.

 ## License